Austrian scientists and entrepreneurs in the field nanotechnology visit China

 Photo: Group photo in Shenzhen Institute of Advanced Technology

 A delegation with 21 Austrian nanotechnology experts from excellent Austrian universities, research organizations and representatives from Austrian companies has successfully visited China from 10-15 September this year.
-The delegation was led by the Austrian Ministry of Science and Technology (BMVIT) and organized in collaboration with Advantage Austria, the Austrian Chamber of Commerce.
+The delegation was led by the Austrian Ministry for Transport, Innovation and Technology (BMVIT) and organized in collaboration with Advantage Austria, the Austrian Chamber of Commerce.
 During their visit, the Austrian experts participated in diverse roundtables on nanoscience and nanotechnology, which were co-organized with institutes of Chinese Academy of Sciences (CAS) in Shenzhen, Suzhou, Beijing as well as the Shanghai University.
 The main purpose of the visit is finding more potential cooperation partners and preparing for the upcoming joint calls: the fourth joint call between Austrian Research Promotion Agency (FFG) and CAS and the third joint call between FFG and Shanghai University.

 On the 11 September, Shenzhen Institute of Advanced Technology (SIAT) hosted the roundtable.
 Officials from SIAT, Shenzhen New Material Industrial Association and Shenzhen Science & Technology Development Exchange Center were present and delivered welcome address.
 On the following day, the delegation visited Institute of Nano-Tech and Nano-Bionics (SINANO) in Suzhou.